parflow/parflow/docs/user_manual/source/user_manual.rst

 or initialization.
 They are **only** intended for these initialization periods, **not** for regular runtime.

-This key specifies that a *simplified* form of the overland flow boundary condition (Equation `[eq:overland_bc] <#eq:overland_bc>`__) be used in place of the full equation.
-This formulation *removes lateral flow* and drives and ponded water pressures to zero using a **SeepageFace** boundary condition.
+*integer* **OverlandFlowSpinUp** 0 This key specifies that a *simplified* form of the overland flow boundary condition (Equation `[eq:overland_bc] <#eq:overland_bc>`__) be used in place of the full equation.
+This formulation *removes lateral flow* and drives and ponded water pressures to zero.
 While this can be helpful in spinning up the subsurface, this is no longer coupled subsurface-surface flow.
 If set to zero (the default) this key behaves normally.
-Example
-Useage:

 .. container:: list